-With the GE Current LED grow lights, we have found several benefits such as dimmable intensities and energy efficiency giving us the benefits for higher production, plant development, earlier crops, better climate control and energy savings.
+With the Current LED grow lights, we have found several benefits such as dimmable intensities and energy efficiency giving us the benefits for higher production, plant development, earlier crops, better climate control and energy savings.

 ~ Jose “Pepe” Calderon, Head Grower